davidgranstrom/git-presentation/git.md

 ## git diff

-We can even ask `git` about what has changed since the last commit.
+We can even ask git about what has changed since the last commit.
+Using the `diff` command.

 ```
 $ git diff